arithefirst/dotfiles/README.md

 Unless specified below, all work in this repository was done by me.

+### Hyprland
+- Credits for all wallpapers are in hyprland/.wallpapers/README.md

 ### Tmux
 - `tmux-copycat` from [tmux-plugins/tmux-copycat](https://github.com/tmux-plugins/tmux-copycat)
 - `tmux-open` from [tmux-plugins/tmux-open](https://github.com/tmux-plugins/tmux-open)